HEY SHAUNA ART THERAPY OUTDOOR SESSIONS

 - Pause.
 With time, space, and support ...to notice how you're ACTUALLY feeling, to express that, and to work towards understanding it.

 - Be supported through challenging life situations and transitions.

 - Explore new ways of accessing and understanding your emotions, your body, and your needs.

 - Discover and explore your strengths and capacity to imagine, initiate, and create change in your life.

-- Explore and address your concerns through a combination of talk, art-making, and creative process.
+- Explore and address your concerns through a combination of talk, art-making, movement & creative process.